How To Choose Loose Leaf Oolong Tea

 You know the old adage "You can't judge a book by it's cover"?

-It turns out that you can tell a lot by "judging" Oolong tea by it's appearance.
+It turns out that you can tell a lot by "judging" loose leaf Oolong tea by it's appearance.
 Here's a quick list of things to look for when you are looking at dry Oolong tea leaves.

 Most Taiwanese Oolong tea is tightly rolled into balls because of the rolling stage of processing.
 The spherical shape goes beyond aesthetics, it helps keep the tea fresh and keeps it from breaking up.